shevkoplyas/aeron-guide/README.md

    - is adding all received messages into concurrent list(s)

 Next "take4" added, which is no longer ECHO server, instead adding queues for all the incoming and outgoing messages.
-The goal of "take4" is to make it generic bass to exchange messages between a server and arbitrary number (<100) clients under good load (max bandwidth yet to be determined after "take4" is complete).
+The goal of "take4" is to make the whole aeron client/server as one of the transport classes for another project: "Delivery Service" https://github.com/shevkoplyas/delivery_service, which facilitates the messages exchange between a delivery_service server part (all the instances on the "delivery_service" side can communicate by sending/receiving messages) and arbitrary number of remote clients (<100) clients under good load (max bandwidth yet to be determined after "take4" is complete, but it seems it can easily pump 60-70K small messages per second).

 Update:
 The "take4" now represent 2 main classes: